EdwinWenink/archive_fever/content/posts/3-ssh+tmux.md

 * ssh: the client command
 * sshd: the server component
-* scp: a tool to securely copy files
+* scp and sshfs: tools to securely copy files
 * ssh-keygen
 * tmux